 Drain onto a basket or plate lined with paper towels.
 Serve immediately with any dipping sauce of your choice and garnish with parsley.

 Commonly Asked Questions

-What kind of peppers should I use for seasoning?
+What kind of potato should I use for making potato wedges?